fbpx

 Buy Now On Amazon

-So because it’s an acid, always wear the appropriate safety equipment (including a mask to protect yourself from fumes) and follow the manufacturer’s directions on adding the acid to your pool.
+Because muriatic acid is an acid, always wear the appropriate safety equipment (including a mask to protect yourself from fumes) and follow the manufacturer’s directions on adding it to your pool.
 Even though muriatic acid is somewhat diluted, certain brands require you to dilute it further before adding it to your pool.

 1. Turn off your pool pump and wait until the water stops moving completely.